OPS-E2E-PPE/VBA-Docs/api/PowerPoint.LegendEntry.LegendKey.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example sets the legend key for legend entry one on the first chart in the active document to be a triangle.
-You should run the example on a 2-D line chart.
+You should run the example on a 2D line chart.